Are Indiana Vital Records Open to the Public?

 How Do I Obtain Marriage Records in Indiana?

-The public can find and request certified copies at the Clerk of Court office in the county where the marriage occurred for a fee.
+The public can find marriage records and request certified copies of the same for a fee at the Clerk of Court office in the county where the marriage occurred.
 Requests for public marriage records from 1907 - present may be made to the local health department in the county where the marriage was held or to the Indiana State Department of Health at:

 Vital Records